 The primary efficacy outcomes for the three erenumab trials were either change in average monthly migraine days from baseline to last four weeks of treatment (Sun 2016, ARISE), or change in average monthly migraine days from baseline to the final three months of treatment (STRIVE).
-Patients on erenumab 70 mg experienced a larger reduction in monthly migraine days than those on placebo during weeks nine through 12 (difference vs. placebo -1.1 [95% CI -2.1, -0.2] in Sun 2016 and -1.0 [95% CI -1.6, -0.5] in ARISE).
-During months three through six, patients on erenumab 140 mg and 170 mg also experienced a greater reduction in monthly migraine days than those on placebo (difference in erenumab 140 mg vs. placebo -1.9 [95% CI -2.3, -1.4], difference in erenumab 70 mg vs placebo -1.4 [95% CI -1.9, -0.9]).
-In the fremanezumab trial, the primary outcome was the mean reduction (change) in migraine days from baseline to the last four weeks of the treatment phase.
-Patients on fremanezumab 225 mg monthly experienced a greater reduction in monthly migraine days than those on placebo during weeks nine through 12 (difference in fremanezumab vs placebo -2.8 [95% CI -4.1, -1.6]).
-For the two galcanezumab trials, the primary outcome was the mean change in migraine days from baseline to the last four weeks of the treatment phase.
+Patients on erenumab 70 mg experienced a larger reduction in monthly migraine days than those on placebo during weeks nine through 12 (difference vs. placebo -1.1 [95% CI -2.1, -0.2] in Sun 201640 and -1.0 [95% CI -1.6, -0.5] in ARISE42).
+During months three through six, patients on erenumab 140 mg and 70 mg also experienced a greater reduction in monthly migraine days than those on placebo (difference in erenumab 140 mg vs. placebo -1.9 [95% CI -2.3, -1.4], difference in erenumab 70 mg vs placebo -1.4 [95% CI -1.9, -0.9]).41 In the fremanezumab trials, the primary outcome was the mean reduction (change) in migraine days from baseline to the last four weeks of the treatment phase (Bigal 2015b) or the full 12-week period (HALO-EM).
+Patients on fremanezumab 225 mg monthly experienced a greater reduction in monthly migraine days than those on placebo during weeks nine through 12 (difference in fremanezumab vs placebo -2.8 [95% CI -4.1, -1.6])25 and during the full 12-week period (difference in fremanezumab monthly vs. placebo -1.5 [95% CI -2.0, -0.9] and fremanezumab quarterly vs. placebo -1.3 [95% CI -1.8, -0.7]).43 For the galcanezumab trials, the primary outcome was the mean change in migraine days from baseline to the last four weeks of the treatment phase.
 Skljarevski 2018 measured this outcome based on the Bayesian posterior probability of a greater improvement in the number of migraine days being greater than 95%.
-The results in terms of the posterior probability were 99.6% with galcanezumab 120 mg monthly, which was greater than the prespecified threshold and suggested a greater reduction in migraine days with galcanezumab than with placebo during weeks nine through 12.
-In Dodick 2014, patients on galcanezumab experienced a greater reduction in monthly migraine days than those on placebo during weeks 9 through 12 (difference in galcanezumab vs. placebo -1.2 [95% CI -1.9, -0.6]).
+The results in terms of the posterior probability were 99.6% with galcanezumab 120 mg monthly, which was greater than the prespecified threshold and suggested a greater reduction in migraine days with galcanezumab than with placebo during weeks nine through 12.44 In Dodick 2014, patients on galcanezumab experienced a greater reduction in monthly migraine days than those on placebo during weeks nine through 12 (difference in galcanezumab vs. placebo - 1.2 [95% CI -1.9, -0.6]).27